BenWashburn1457/seatrac_driver/README.md

 echo "export CMAKE_PREFIX_PATH=<your_install_location_full_path>:\$CMAKE_PREFIX_PATH" >> .bashrc
 ```

+Alternatively, if you use `/lib/seatrac_driver` or `/usr/lib/seatrac_driver` as
+<your_install_location>, cmake can find the driver without setting CMAKE_PREFIX_PATH.

 ### Dependancy Issues
-The driver may not run as intended if these dependancies have not been previously installed:
+The driver has two principle dependancies:
-* rtac_asio: if you get errors where the driver cannot find the librtac_asio.so
+* rtac_asio: while the driver is setup to find and download the library rtac_asio automatically
-  file, you may need to install rtac_asio separately.
-To install, follow the instructions at
+  sometimes there are errors.
+If cmake cannot find librtac_asio.so, you may need to install
+  rtac_asio separately.
+To install, follow the instructions at https://github.com/pnarvor/rtac_asio.
-  https://github.com/pnarvor/rtac_asio.
   After installing, reinstall the seatrac driver.
 * Boost: if you do not have boost on your system, you can install it with
   ```sudo apt-get install libboost-all-dev```